UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Formats/Container types

-The following section includes information on AV format metadata in relation to both Jitterbug and EAD Finding Aids.
-Container^2 types across formats are listed on Technical Service's [EAD documenation page](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/EAD.md).
-This section deals specifically with container types specific to AV, as well
+The following section includes information on AV format metadata in relation to both EAD Finding Aids and Jitterbug.

-metadata found in Jitterbug's  I thought about separating this information out, but it's kind of neat to see everything side by side.
+EAD container[^2](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#endnotes) types across formats are listed on Technical Service's [EAD documentation page](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/EAD.md).
+This section deals specifically with EAD container types specific to AV items, AV format metadata related to the EAD <genreform> tag, and information on metadata related to Jitterbug's format field.
+I thought about listing this information separately, but perhaps it helpful to see both finding aid and Jitterbug AV format metadata side by side.
+But first we have an exception, AV boxes, more below.

 ### Audiovisual Box